House of Wonders: History

 The House of Wonders in the early 20th century.

-The palace was built in 1883 for Barghash bin Said, second Sultan of Zanzibar.
+The Palace, completed in 1883, stood 39 metres tall, 50 metres long and 50 metres wide.
+It was originally constructed for Barghash bin Said, second Sultan of Zanzibar.
 It was intended as a ceremonial palace and official reception hall, celebrating modernity, and it was named "House of Wonders" because it was the first building in Zanzibar to have electricity, and also the first building in East Africa to have an elevator.
 The design of the palace is attributed to a British marine engineer and indeed its form introduced new architectural elements into the Zanzibar repertoire, including the wide external verandas supported by cast-iron columns, which allowed for uniquely high ceilings.
 The construction materials consisted of an original combination of coral rag, concrete slabs, mangrove shoots or boriti, and steel beams.

 Though this building served to attest to the modernity of the Sultan, other elements made it a functional palace, such as the covered passages above street level (called wikios) which connected the House of Wonders to the two adjacent palaces Beit al-Hukum and Beit al-Sahel (now Palace Museum), allowing the royal ladies to move about unseen.
 The building has a large central covered courtyard or atrium surrounded by open galleries.
 Some of the inner doors of the palace are beautifully carved with inscriptions from the Quran.
 The marble floors and most of the silver decorations inside were imported from Europe.

 The Sultan ostensibly kept wild animals chained up for display in front of the building and had the main door made wide enough so that he could ride an elephant through.

 In front of the building once stood a lighthouse which was destroyed during the Anglo-Zanzibar War of 27 August 1896.
 This brief war also destroyed the Beit al-Hukum Palace and severely damaged the Beit al-Sahel Palace.
 The House of Wonders suffered only minor damages.
 During reconstruction in 1897 a new clock tower was integrated into the facade of the building.
 Beit al-Hukum was not rebuilt; its location was transformed into a garden, increasing the visual dominance of the House of Wonders.